oscarnevarezleal/gh-cms/README.md

 # Gh-Cms

-> Headless CMS using Github Issues and Github Actions.
+> Headless CMS using Hugo, Github Issues and Github Actions.

 ## How?
-Each time a new issue is created, a new post entry is created.
+Every time a new issue is created, a new post is created as well.

+## Branch structure

+- _main_ branch holds the content in markdown format.
+See `content` folder
+- _gh-pages_ branch contains the distributable html site.

 ## Bonus feature
-Serve your content before publish it using ngrok.
-Take a look at `.github/workflows/gh-serve.yml`
+Serve your content before publish it using ngrok.Take a look at `.github/workflows/gh-serve.yml`

 ## Tech